Reinforcement-learning-based Algorithms for Optimization Problems and Applications to Inverse Problems: REINFORCE-OPT and Convergence Analysis

-The well-known policy gradient theorem is on the expression of the gradient $\nabla J_T(\bm{\theta})$.
-It has different versions and we derive the one for our problem, which can also be found in \cite{zhao2012}.
-We assume that the reward function is bounded.
+The well-known \emph{policy gradient theorem} provides the expression for the gradient $\nabla J_T(\bm{\theta})$.
+It has several versions; here, we derive the one specific to our problem, which can also be found in \cite{zhao2012}.
+Throughout this paper, we assume that the reward function is bounded.
 Starting from the initial $\bm{x}_0$ with a given distribution, let $h_T:=\{(\bm{x}_t,\bm{a}_t)\}_{t=0}^{T-1}$ denote the trajectory generated following $\pi_{\bm{\theta}}$, and let $\mathcal{H}_T$ denote the sample space of $h_T$.
 Also, define